DESCRIPTION THE COMMUNITY

-The City of Long Beach, Department of Health and Human Services is recruiting for a permanent, full-time* Public Health Physician in the Physician Services Bureau to serve as the Tuberculosis Clinic Physician.
+The City of Long Beach, Department of Health and Human Services is recruiting for a full-time*, unclassified, at-will Public Health Physician in the Physician Services Bureau to serve as the Tuberculosis Clinic Physician.
 Reporting to the Physician Services Bureau Manager and under the clinical supervision of the City Health Officer, this position will provide specialized medical services to patients with complex diseases and chronic conditions, including patients with active and latent tuberculosis.
 This position is located at the Main Health Department, 2525 Grand Avenue, Long Beach, CA 90815.

 REQUIREMENTS TO FILE

 - Manages a caseload of patients to control the spread of chronic and communicable diseases;